Gnwin/Godwin-Eraani-Next-Web-project/README.md

 > Browser
 > Text editor of your choice.
 > npm has to be installed in your system.
-> install linters on your IDE.
+> install the following linters on your IDE;
+    - Web hint.
+    - Style lint.

 ### Setup